jytime/DICL-Flow/README.md

 ## Requirements

 PyTorch 1.1, CUDA 9.0, and other dependencies (e.g., torchvision, tqdm).

-#### Install

 You can create a virtual environment and use pip to install the requirements.
 You may also install the dependencies manually.

 ```shell
 conda create -n dicl python=3.6